boydm/phoenix_markdown/README.md

     * a path with wildcards ex: `"**/page/**"`.
 This is nice as it would prevent evaluation of all files in a single directory.
     * a regex agains the path. ex: `~r/.+%%.+/`.
 This allows you to use a character sequence in the name as a per-file (or path) flag saying if it not should be evaluated.

-Both the `:only` and `:except` accept either a single pattern, or a list of patterns.
+Both the `:only` and `:except` options accept either a single pattern, or a list of patterns.

 ## Generators